collabdotcloud/docs.collab.cloud/docs/help/known-issues.md

 ### Newsletter

-Wrong links in newsletters for exampl invitation to communities.
+Wrong links in newsletters for example the invitation to communities duplicates the hostname.

 ### Wiki